ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 A ballet dancer, who turned the heads of the
 amorous gentlemen of the Russian capital last
 winter, is a native of Cracow, and reputed to
-he the illigitimatc daughter of
+he the illigitimatc daughter of a
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:wvu:batch_wvu_jacob_ver01:data:sn84026784:00414186981:1869120201:0198/pct:69.026289,12.433662,12.483478,19.516950/!600,600/0/default.jpg"/>
 </td>